gloryofrobots/arza/README.md

                                {a=[1,2,3,4,5], b="I am B", c=3.14, d={e=(1,2,3,4,5)}}

-    // if function call arguments lays on multiple lines ,we can use syntax f . arg1 . arg1 which is the same as Haskell's $ but does not creates carried functions
+    // if function call arguments lays on multiple lines,
+    // we can use syntax f . arg1 . arg1 which is the same as Haskell's $
+    // but ` .` does not creates clojures or partial functions, it operates on ast level
-    // important! spaces are very important, for example human.name is member access notation and human . name is function call affirm:is_equal try
+    // important! spaces are very important,
+    // for example human.name translates to (obin:lang:at human #name)  and human . name to (human name) affirm:is_equal try
                         throw (1,2,"ERROR")
                     catch